limbernie/limbernie.github.io/_posts/2018-03-08-depth-walkthrough.md

 ![screenshot-3](/assets/images/posts/depth-walkthrough/screenshot-3.png)

 I took an educated guess, put two and two together and gathered that `tomcat8` probably had its public key listed in `/home/bill/.ssh/authorized_keys`.
 If that's the case, I should be able to login to `bill`'s account via SSH in **localhost**.
-Well, there's only one way to find out and as Yoda put it, "**_Do.
-Or do not.
-There is no try._**"
+Well, let's find out and as Yoda put it, "**_Do.
+Or do not._**"

 ### Kill Bill: Vol. 1